Fyrd: Definitions

 Each element of the system was meant to remedy defects in the West Saxon military establishment exposed by Viking raids and invasions.
 If under the existing system he could not assemble forces quickly enough to intercept mobile Viking raiders, the obvious answer was to have a standing field force.
 If this entailed transforming the West Saxon fyrd from a sporadic levy of king's men and their retinues into a mounted standing army, so be it.
 If his kingdom lacked strongpoints to impede the progress of an enemy army, he would build them.
 If the enemy struck from the sea, he would counter them with his own naval power.

 To maintain the burhs, and the standing army, he set up a system of taxation and conscription that is recorded in a document, now known as the Burghal Hidage; thirty three fortified towns are listed along with their taxable value (known as hides).
 Characteristically, all of Alfred's innovations were firmly rooted in traditional West Saxon practice, drawing as they did upon the three ‘common burdens' that all holders of bookland and royal loanland owed the Crown.
 Where Alfred revealed his genius was in designing the field force and burhs to be parts of a coherent military system.

 The fyrd was used heavily by King Harold in 1066, for example in resisting invasion by Harald Hardrada and William of Normandy.

 Henry I of England, the Anglo-Norman king who promised at his coronation to restore the laws of Edward the Confessor and who married a Scottish princess with West Saxon royal forebears, called up the fyrd to supplement his feudal levies, as an army of all England, as Orderic Vitalis reports, to counter the abortive invasions of his brother Robert Curthose, both in the summer of 1101 and in autumn 1102.

-A view of early American military organization, considered the fyrd the abstract principle for the defense of colonial Virginia.
+A view of early American military organization, considered the fyrd the abstract principle for the defence of colonial Virginia.